 - Mobilize additional actors, stakeholders and resources to contribute to efforts conducted by the partnership worldwide.

 In December 2016, the partners agreed on the following items:

 - Terms of Reference for the governance of the Partnership;

 - A plan of work for the coming years;

 - The establishment of six working groups

-All of these efforts are geared to make the disaster risk reduction community aware that the quality of satellite sensors and access to and use of satellite imagery and services has greatly improved in recent years; and that tremendous progress has been achieved through the continuous development of powerful algorithms and software packages to manage and process geospatial data and to disseminate imagery and geospatial datasets in near-real time via geo-web-services, which can be used in disaster-risk management and emergency response efforts.
-In addition, these efforts are geared to make them aware of the fact that satellite Earth observations now offer consistent coverage and scope to provide a synoptic overview of large areas, repeated regularly; which can be used to compare risk across different countries, day and night, in all weather conditions, and in trans-boundary areas.
+All of these efforts are geared to make the disaster risk reduction community aware that the quality of satellite sensors and access to and use of satellite imagery and services has greatly improved in recent years; and that tremendous progress has been achieved through the continuous development of powerful algorithms and software packages to manage and process geospatial data and to disseminate imagery and geospatial datasets in near-real time via geo-web-services, which can then be used in disaster-risk management and emergency response efforts.
+In addition, these efforts are devised to make them aware of the fact that satellite Earth observations now offer consistent coverage and scope to provide a synoptic overview of large areas, repeated regularly; which can be used to compare risk across different countries, day and night, in all weather conditions, and in trans-boundary areas.